Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Pros and cons of credit union personal loans

 - Bad credit loans.
 Some credit loans offer personal loans to individuals with poor credit.
-Applying for such loans may require that you apply with a qualified co-borrower or that you to provide some kind of collateral.
+However, you may be required to apply with an eligible coapplicant or provide collateral.

-- Nonprofit.
-Credit unions are not-for-profit institutions.
+- Nonprofit institution.
 Unlike banks, any earnings a credit union sees are redistributed to its members in the form of small dividends, low interest rates, smaller fees and other perks.

-- Membership.
-Applying for a personal loan through a credit union requires that you start by becoming a member.
-You may have to pay a nominal minimum deposit along with a membership fee.
+- Must be a member.
+In order to qualify for a loan from a credit union, you must first be a member.
+This means you may have to pay a nominal minimum deposit along with a membership fee.

-The APRs on personal loans are often higher than secured loan rates.
-If you’re able to provide some kind of collateral you may want to consider getting a secured loan.
-Your creditworthiness affects the APR you are offered, so if you have a poor credit rating you may want to postpone your plan of getting a loan until you repair your credit.
+The APRs on unsecured personal loans are often higher than secured loan rates.
+If you’re able to provide some kind of collateral, you may want to consider getting a secured loan.
+Your creditworthiness affects the APR you are offered.
+If you have a poor credit rating, you may want to postpone your plan of getting a loan until you repair your credit.

-If you feel you might have problems in making timely repayments, it’s important to consider how a personal loan would fit into your budget.
+If you feel you might have problems making timely repayments, consider how a personal loan would fit into your budget.
 Making late payments will have you paying additional fees and can damage your credit.

 What do I need to apply for a credit union personal loan?

 To get a personal loan from a credit union, you first need to become a member.
 Each credit union has different stipulations for joining — this is called the field of membership.
 Eligibility can be determined by many factors — where you live, your employer, your family and any sort of activity within the community where the credit union operates.
 Once you’re a member, there will be certain requirements when applying for a personal loan, such as:

 - Personal identification.
 Driver’s license, state identification card, Social Security card or passport.